Last updated: January 16, 2015

 In November 2006, by a 58 to 42 percent margin, voters approved a ballot measure that made formula retail uses a conditional use in all Neighborhood Commercial Districts.
 This meant that every applicant had to undergo a review and obtain approval from the Planning Commission to open.

 In 2008 and 2011, the law was further amended to extend its requirements to Chinatown and certain mixed use and residential-commercial districts.
 (This map shows all of San Francisco’s zoning districts.)

-In 2014, with input from ILSR and a wide range of stakeholders, including Jobs With Justice San Francisco and the San Francisco Locally Owned Merchants Alliance, the Board of Supervisors revised the policy.
+In 2014, with input from ILSR and a wide range of stakeholders, including Jobs With Justice San Francisco and the San Francisco Locally Owned Merchants Alliance, the Board of Supervisors passed a major revision to the policy.
 They expanded the law to cover more commercial areas in the city and additional types of businesses; changed the definition of a formula business to be one with 11 outlets worldwide, rather than just in the U.S.; specified a means of measuring the existing concentration of formula businesses within a neighborhood; and added the economic impact review requirement for applications over 20,000 square feet.

-- “Faulty Study Ignores Small Business Benefits,” by Stacy Mitchell, San Francisco Bay Guardian, Mar 5, 2014
+- “Faulty Study Ignores Small Business Benefits,” Stacy Mitchell, San Francisco Bay Guardian, Mar 5, 2014.

 SEC.
 303.1.
 FORMULA RETAIL USES.

 (1) San Francisco is a city of diverse and distinct neighborhoods identified in large part by the character of their commercial areas.